• Skip to primary navigation

 Career Options

-The Society for Rangeland Management has recognized this track as an accredited program, exceeding acceptable standards in the profession.
-Upon graduation, students will meet the basic qualifications to apply for certificates in Certified Professional in Rangeland Management and Certified Range Management Consultants, providing competitive credentials in today’s job market.
-Students will be prepared to seek employment with government agencies, such as the Natural Resources Conservation Service, or head into environmental and natural resources consulting or private sector ranch management.
+The Society for Rangeland Management has recognized this track as an accredited Professional Program in Range Management, exceeding acceptable standards of the profession.
+Upon graduation, students are qualified to apply for certifications as a Certified Professional in Rangeland Management and Certified Range Management Consultant.
+Graduates of this track are competitive candidates for employment with government agencies, such as the Natural Resources Conservation Service, environmental and natural resources consulting or private-sector ranch management.

 Contact Us

-Senior Academic Advisor - Change of Major, Graduate Advising, Natural Resources Management and Policy Track, Rangeland Management Track, Wildlife Management Track
+Academic Advisor III - Aquaculture and Fisheries Management, Natural Resources Management and Policy, Rangeland Management, Outdoor Enterprise Management and Wildlife Management Tracks

 A member of